 Elmhurst has a long tradition of embracing a diversity of perspectives on faith.
 In that spirit, our religious lecture series features scholars and speakers from Catholic, Jewish, Muslim, UCC and other faith traditions.
-Each lecture invites the College community to come together to reflect on questions of faith.
+Each lecture invites the University community to come together to reflect on questions of faith.

 The Niebuhr Lecture

 This lecture features theologians and religious scholars, primarily in the tradition of the United Church of Christ.
-The series honors Elmhurst College alumni Reinhold and H. Richard Niebuhr, widely considered to be among the foremost American theologians of the 20th century.
+The series honors Elmhurst University alumni Reinhold and H. Richard Niebuhr, widely considered to be among the foremost American theologians of the 20th century.